NuGet/NuGetDocs/NuGet.Docs/Consume/Credential-Providers.md

 NuGet 3.3 now supports Credential Providers, which enable NuGet to work seamlessly with authenticated feeds.
 After you install a Credential Provider, NuGet will automatically acquire and refresh credentials for authenticated feeds as necessary.

+Note: Credential providers only work in NuGet.exe (not in dotnet restore or visual studio).
+There is a single credential provider that is built into the Visual Studio NuGet extension to support Visual Studio Team Services.

 NuGet Credential Providers can be used in 3 ways:

 1. [Globally](#installing-a-credential-provider-globally)